waldonwojciech/checkoutcomponent/README.md

 ## Versioning

- [Git](https://git-scm.com/) eas been used as basic versioning tool.
+ [Git](https://git-scm.com/) has been used as basic versioning tool.

 ## Author